aibrite/jdash-docs/src/backend/net-core-dev.md

     })
 }
 ```
-Uncomment this function when page loads / user creates a new dashboard so that dashboard list is updated.
+Note that the ``createDashboardList()`` function is commented on Step 7.
+Uncomment this function after Step 8, so that the when page loads / user creates a new dashboard, dashboard list is updated.

 ## Step 9: Run your application